micropatel/code-challenge/README.md

 A user will join a Chat Session and can send any message into that session.
 User messages will always go through this process and messages should have an unique, randomly generated ID.

-The session is used to keep track of how many messages were sent between a user and the bot and if a refresh occurs, still display past messages_ from that session._
+The session is used to keep track of how many messages were sent between a user and the bot and if a refresh occurs, still display past messages _from that session_.

 **Request**